 What amazes me most are the layers upon layers upon layers of spray paint on every flat surface.
 In a way, the sheer volume of color is utterly beautiful.
 The messages, not so much.
 More f-bombs all over everything.
 But I also see “Uplift” and “Love” and “Listen.”

 Someone climbed the front of the monument to paint “Proverb 29:16,” although because of the line break, it read “Pro verb,” a message that, as a writer, I can get behind because I’m definitely pro-verb.
 The impressions stays with me only a second before Jackson says he’s looked up the reference on his phone: “When the wicked thrive, so does sin, but the righteous will see their downfall.”

-On the monument’s backside, a big smiley face dominates, but the scribbles and sprays of paint behind on the face’s yellow chin and cascade down the monument in another torrent of color.
+On the monument’s backside, a big smiley face dominates, but the scribbles and sprays of paint on the face’s yellow chin cascade down the monument in another torrent of color.
 I can’t even make out what most of it says, layer competing with overlying layer.
 The medium is the message here, even though the message also runs deeper, and I wonder how much of it is being drowned out by its own cacophony.